ctf-wiki/ctf-wiki/docs/web/php/php.md

 - `/WEB-INF/web.xml` : Web application configuration file that describes the servlet and other application component configuration and naming rules.
 - `/WEB-INF/classes/` : Contains all the class files used by the site, including servlet class and non-servlet class, they cannot be included.
 In the jar file.
-- `/WEB-INF/lib/` : Stores various JAR files required by the web application, and places jar files that are only required in this application, such as database driver jar files.
+- `/WEB-INF/lib/` : Stores various jar files required by the web application, and places jar files that are only required in this application, such as database driver jar files.
 - `/WEB-INF/src/` : source directory, each java file is placed according to the package name structure.
 - `/WEB-INF/database.properties` : Database configuration file.